neelriyer/PHP-SQL/README.md

 # PHP-SQL
 - Examining a database of actors using PHP, SQL and PLpgSQL
 - completing assigned tasks
+- creating seperate BFS/DFS functions in PHP which can be found in 'a2.php'

 # Database
 - database of actors, movies, genres, imdb votes, imdb rating, duration etc.